More than 100 people recently registered for our webinar ‘How to sell more with data-driven sales coaching.’

 From here you can reach a common understanding of sales pipeline requirements and ensure targets are realistic.

-- How much (# cases and value) needs to be in the pipeline in order to hit monthly target?
+- How much (# opportunities and value) needs to be in the pipeline in order to hit monthly target?

 - How many new opportunities (# cases and value) need to come into the pipeline (refill)?